NovaCat35/shopping-cart/README.md

-# Shopping Cart
+# Shopping Cart [Ahola Awesome Store]

-A mock e-commerce website.
+Ahola!
+This is a demo e-commerce website.
 The goal of this project is to utilize newly learned concepts and best practices such as react routes, testing frameworks, type checking, and api data fetching.

 ## Build With 🛠️

 - React + Vite
 - TypeScript
 - SCSS module and tailwind

+## Goal and Challenges 🔥
+I am going into this project to fully solidify React concepts of using hooks, contexts, routers, and adding key features such as filtering, pagination nav, search, and other easy access tools.

+...I'll add more to this section as I progress on with this project.

 ## Libraries 📚